-The Western Livestock Price Insurance Program (WLPIP) is an easy to use risk management tool that provides beef producers with protection against price risk, currency risk and basis risk.
+The Livestock Price Insurance Program (LPI) is an easy to use risk management tool that provides beef producers with protection against price risk, currency risk and basis risk.
 The program uses current and historical market information to set and offer market driven coverage in the form of an insurance policy.
-WLPIP protects against volatility in the marketplace and can be used to set a “floor” price on livestock, allowing for the security of knowing what your bottom line income will be.
-WLPIP can also be used to obtain a cash advance through the Advance Payments Program.
+LPI protects against volatility in the marketplace and can be used to set a "floor" price on livestock, allowing for the security of knowing what your bottom line income will be.
+LPI can also be used to obtain a cash advance through the Advance Payments Program.

 - Environmental Plan: